ysdn2019/Graduates-List/graduates/sofia-severino-paris.md

 ---
 path: /work/soh
 graduate: Sofia Severino Paris
-mainimg: /assets/work/SeverinoParis_Sofia_project1_web_main.png
+cover: /assets/work/SeverinoParis_Sofia_project1_web_main.png
-thumbnailimg: /assets/work/SeverinoParis_Sofia_project1_web_thumbnail.png
+thumbnail: /assets/work/SeverinoParis_Sofia_project1_web_thumbnail.png
 title: SOH (Signs of Healing)
 groupmembers:
-fields: Packaging
+category: Packaging
 mediumdimensions:
 description: SOH (Signs of Healing) is a package for those that are interested in learning more about their sign and how to incorporate beneficial items into their daily lives.
 It includes crystals, stones and essential oils.
 digitallink: